neetikasaxena/Pet_Store_App/README.md

 # Pet_Store_App
 Designed the Pet Inventory Application by using the Object-Oriented Programming concept.
 ## Pet Application
-•	The base class Pet has the following attributes: o	pet’s name (String) o	date of birth (date), o	birth weight (float), and o	owner (Person).
+The base class Pet has the following attributes: pet’s name (String) date of birth (date), birth weight (float), and owner (Person).
-•	The child classes Mammal, Fish and Amphibian that inherit from Pet and have the following additional properties o	Mammals - litter size (int), hasClaws (boolean) o	Fish - scale condition (String), length (float) o	Amphibian - isVenomous (boolean).
+The child classes Mammal, Fish and Amphibian that inherit from Pet and have the following additional properties
+•	Mammals - litter size (int), hasClaws (boolean)
+•	Fish - scale condition (String), length (float)
+•	Amphibian - isVenomous (boolean).

       Additional Feature
 ### Current weight is calculated as follows: